exasol/glue-connector/doc/system_requirements.md

 ## Functional Requirements

-This section lists functional requirements from the user's perspective.
+This section lists functional requirements from a user's perspective.
 Each functional requirement belongs to a single feature.

 ### Inferring Schema of a Table or Query
 `req~inferring-schema-of-table-or-query~1`

-EGC converts table or query metadata into AWS Glue Studio schema.
+EGC converts table or query metadata into an AWS Glue Studio schema.

 Covers: